Y Sap mine: 1 July

 The four mines at La Boisselle were detonated at 7:28 a.m. on 1 July 1916, the first day on the Somme.
 Y Sap and Lochnagar mines were the largest mines ever detonated.
 The blast was the largest man-made sound in history and some reports said that it could be heard from London.
-The explosion of Y Sap mine left a large crater but failed to assist the British attack at Zero Hour as the Germans had detected the mine in time, evacuated the position and caught the British infantry in crossfire, particularly the troops of the 102nd (Tyneside Scottish) Brigade (Brigadier-General T. P. B. Tiernan), on the left flank of the 34th Division.
+The explosion of Y Sap mine left a large crater but failed to assist the British attack at Zero Hour as the Germans had detected the mine in time, evacuated the position and caught the British infantry in crossfire, particularly the troops of the 102nd (Tyneside Scottish) Brigade (Brigadier-General Trevor Tiernan), on the left flank of the 34th Division.
 The brigade suffered the worst losses of any brigade on the first day on the Somme, many of the casualties occurring behind the British front-line.
 Losses in the brigade on 1 July were so severe that on 6 July, the brigade was swapped with a brigade of the 37th Division.